DigitalPublishingToolkit/Money-Lab-Reader/docs/1_2-Berardi.md

 According to Marx money is the general equivalent, the translator of any thing into every other thing.
-In some parts of his work (namely in the *Grundrisse*) Marx suggests that money is not only a signifier, whose signified is infinitely various, but is also an engine, a source of energy that transcends referentiality and measurability.
+In some parts of his work (namely in the *Grundrisse*) Marx suggests that money is not only a signifier, whose signified is infinitely varied, but is also an engine, a source of energy that transcends referentiality and measurability.

 Since French and Russian Symbolists declared that the intention of the poet is not to describe but to evoke, the late modern poetry revolution is based on the emancipation of the sign from the referent.
-Since Mallarmé words are no longer intended to designate the real, but are intended to evoke the real, to make real emerge from nothingness.
+Mallarmé's words are no longer intended to designate the real, but are intended to evoke the real, to make the real emerge from nothingness.
 Virtual technology has made real the old Symbolist dream of evocation, in many ways.
-The monetary sphere in the second part of the 20th century becomes force of evocation, magical circulation of something that does not exist.
+The monetary sphere in the second part of the 20th century becomes a force of evocation, a magical circulation of something that does not exist.

 The current financialization of the economy demands self-referentiality